Plumber Apprenticeship Program

 - Hot water tanks

 Average journey-level wage for 2023 is $40.75 per hour.

 Select the link for the full Area II Plumbers wage scale.

-Successful plumber apprentices qualify for state licensure and earn their journey-level card.
+As a successful plumber apprentices, you may qualify for state licensure and earn your journey-level card.

 - Proof of age--18 years or older